mobilecoinfoundation/mcips/text/0000-confidential-token-ids.md

     unmasked_token_id = masked_token_id ^ Blake2b(token_id_tag | shared_secret)
     ```

+### Amount

+Previously, an `amount` of picomob in a TxOut is represented by a Pedersen commitment to that number, as well as a `masked_value`, which is created by XORing the number of picomob with a pseudorandom mask (derived by hashing a shared secret).
+The purpose of the `masked_value` is that when the recipient receives a TxOut, they can unmask this value, then reconstruct the Pedersen commitment from the number, to confirm successful recovery of the value.

+After this change:

+A `masked_token_id` is added, which, similarly to `masked_value`, provides a way for the recipient to learn the `token_id` (and then subsequently confirm it).
+The Pedersen commitment to the value now is made using a basepoint `H_i` which depends on the `token_id`.
+(The basepoint for the blinding factor is the same as before regardless of the `token_id`.)

+Thus, the recipient can attempt to scan a TxOut by first constructing the shared secret, then unmasking the `masked_amount` and `masked_token_id`, and then reconstructing the Pedersen commitment.
+If this reconstruction is successful, then the recipient knows the `amount` and the `token_id`, similarly as before the support for a confidential`token_id`.

+### Pedersen Generators

+The requirements for the Pedersen generators are:

+* The generator used for MOB is the same as before, so `H_0` is a known value.
+* The set of all generators used for token ids should be cryptographically "orthogonal", meaning that, it should be intractable for anyone to find a linear relationship between them.
+* The function mapping a `token_id`, `i`, to the generator `H_i` must be implemented in constant-time.

+The established value for `H_0` in mobilecoin is to take the `RISTRETTO_BASEPOINT` bytes, hash them using Blake2b, and then hash this to the ristretto curve using the elligator map exposed by curve25519-dalek.

+We propose to compute `H_i` by converting `i` to little endian bytes, and XOR'ing these bytes over the first four bytes of the `RISTRETTO_BASEPOINT` bytes before hashing them with Blake2b, because this is a simple way to meet these requirements.

-### Proof of Opening: Proof of Knowledge of Uniform Token ID in the Transaction
+### Proof that a Uniform Token ID is in the Transaction

 We would like to be able to prove that all transaction inputs and outputs are using the same `token_ids`.
-We do this using a non-interactive, zero knowledge Proof of Opening that the sender has the capability to unwrap the sum of output commitments in the transaction, in conjunction with the homomorphic encryption property of [Pedersen Commitments](https://www.cs.cornell.edu/courses/cs754/2001fa/129.PDF), namely that addition on the commitments preserves the additive relationship of the pre-committed values, as long as they are using the same group generator.
+This is implied by the homomorphic encryption property of [Pedersen Commitments](https://www.cs.cornell.edu/courses/cs754/2001fa/129.PDF), namely that addition on the commitments preserves the additive relationship of the pre-committed values, as long as they are using the same group generator.

 - To prove each TXO's commitment to the `amount` value, we use a Pedersen commitment, consisting of a group generator (`H_i`) raised to the value of the `amount`, with a blinding factor to prevent brute-forcing the full range of values (`2^64`).
 We compute the blinding factor as the blinding group generator raised to a hash of the shared secret for the TXO.